-- Performed risk assessment on the assumptions (economic and non-economic) to determine the key assumptions and assessed the reasonableness of management's approach to deriving these assumptions. - We engaged our EY actuarial specialists to review the methodology, assumptions and other key inputs and to audit a sample of the actuarial balances. - Evaluated the skills, qualifications, and competence of the Group's appointed actuary to assess if actuary's conclusions are sufficient for audit purposes. - We obtained an understanding and reviewed the Group's process for determining the key actuarial assumptions and checked their reasonability against external data and industry trends where possible. - Challenged the method used by management the in deriving key assumptions and considered reasonableness of assumptions derived by procedures that may include benchmarking to other market data, assessing the rationale for changes to key assumptions over time. - Performed claims testing on incurred claims to supporting documents such as reports from loss adjusters, confirmations obtained from lawyers, reinsurance contracts. - Assessed the reasonableness of expense assumptions including management's determination of the split of expenses between qualifying and non-qualifying expenses.
+- Performed risk assessment on the assumptions (economic and non-economic) to determine the key assumptions and assessed the reasonableness of management's approach to deriving these assumptions. - We engaged our EY actuarial specialists to review the methodology, assumptions and other key inputs and to audit a sample of the actuarial balances. - Evaluated the skills, qualifications, and competence of the Group's appointed actuary to assess if actuary's conclusions are sufficient for audit purposes. - We obtained an understanding and reviewed the Group's process for determining the key actuarial assumptions and checked their reasonability against external data and industry trends where possible. - Challenged the method used by management in deriving the key assumptions and considered the reasonableness of assumptions derived by procedures that may include benchmarking to other market data, assessing the rationale for changes to key assumptions over time. - Performed claims testing on incurred claims to supporting documents such as reports from loss adjusters, confirmations obtained from lawyers, reinsurance contracts. - Assessed the reasonableness of expense assumptions including management's determination of the split of expenses between qualifying and non-qualifying expenses. - Gained an understanding of management's process and governance over model change and tested the design, implementation, and operating effectiveness of key controls over that process. - Reviewed management's analysis of changes in the reserves and challenged and tested the rationale given for key changes year on year. - Obtained an understanding of management's approach to determining the risk adjustment and considered the reasonableness of the approach and derived risk adjustment. - Tested the application of the risk adjustment in management's models. - Evaluated the appropriateness of the methodology applied based on facts and circumstances. - On a sample basis, developed a point estimate or range based on our understanding of the Group's business, and evaluated the differences between management's point estimate and our point estimate or range.